bhagat121/bhagat121/README.md

 <br />
 <p class="font">A small introduction about me</p>
 <p>Hey, I am currently in my final year of Bachelors in Computer Science.
-I am a Full-Stack Web Development enthusiast.
+I am a <strong>Full-Stack Web Development enthusiast</strong>.
 I have been into the field of web development for almost 1 year now and excited for upcoming projects.</p>

  <h3 class="font1">I'm upto!</h3>
 <ul>